donmccurdy/donmccurdycom-2017/src/posts/0015-exporting-gltf-2-0-from-maya-lt-2.md

 layout: post.html
 ---

+> **Updated Febrary 2018**: The tools available for glTF have changed since last June, and I've tried to update things accordingly.
+Unfortunately there is still no _direct_ path to glTF from Autodesk tools like Maya, Maya LT, or 3DS Max, so anything you do will require hopping through at least one intermediate step.
+>
+> There are now some viable alternatives to the process I describe in this article, any of which may be well worth trying.
+In no particular order:
+>
+> 1. Export to FBX and convert with Facebook's [FBX2glTF](https://github.com/facebookincubator/FBX2glTF), which has experimental support for converting Stingray PBS materials to glTF's PBR representation.
+> 2. [COLLADA2GLTF](https://github.com/KhronosGroup/COLLADA2GLTF) has been updated to support glTF 2.0.
+> 3. The [three.js editor](https://threejs.org/editor/) can import many files with drag-and-drop, and export to glTF.
+> 4. Recent versions of [Substance Painter](https://www.allegorithmic.com/products/substance-painter) export directly to glTF 2.0, and should have good integration with Maya workflows.

+***

 This post will walk through the process of exporting an animated [glTF 2.0](https://www.khronos.org/news/press/khronos-releases-gltf-2.0-specification) model from Maya LT.
 We’ll use the following tools:

 * [Maya LT](https://www.autodesk.com/products/maya-lt/overview)